manta-innovations/manta-innovations.github.io/_posts/2020-03-27-testing-serverless.md

 Serverless is a design pattern which aims to remove many issues development teams typically face when maintaining servers or services, enabling them to focus on delivering value and benefit quickly and efficiently.
 Instead of running our own services which require large upfront purchasing and procurement costs, along with the ongoing maintenance cost (both monetary and developer time), in serverless we eschew this cost and only pay for what we use.

-However using a large amount of serverless resources also has it's drawbacks, in particular testing, which I aim to discuss here.
+However using a large amount of serverless resources also has it's drawbacks, in particular the difficulties in testing.
+In this article I aim to discuss some of these problems, and propose a solution for testing heavily serverless workflows.

 ### The Different Types of Testing
 When building applications it's important that we write comprehensive test coverage to ensure our application behaves as